Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] The Product Owner and the Developers.
 - [ ] The Scrum Master, the project manager, and the Developers.
-- [ ] The Product Owner and all stakeholders.
+- [ ] The Product Owner and all Stakeholders.
 - [ ] The Developers.

 _[⬆ Back to Top](#table-of-contents)_